-I was thrilled to be invited by the 57th Street Art Fair to create a commission for their 2016 poster.
+I was thrilled to be invited by the 57th Street Art Fair to create a commission for their 2016 poster and banners.

 After brainstorming the painting subject matter with the festival committee, we settled on Botany Pond – a serene little water spot in the Main Quadrangle of UIC campus, full of lilies and surrounded by plants and flowers, with a walking bridge over it.
 The building I placed behind Botany Pond in the painting is actually located a little further away in real life (on the other side of UIC’s Main Quad).
 But I chose it for this piece because I found it so interesting.
 Its gothic style has many little details that are fun to paint, and the right portion of it reminds me of a castle.

 ….And completed painting along with my final poster / banner design:

 ….and one of many street lamp banners advertising the festival!

 What a fun project!
 I look forward to being there during the show days on June 4th and 5th!
 Stop by my booth (just south of the info tent) to say hello.